-The Arboretum will provide a place for families of all backgrounds to gather, experience joy, and give back to their community.
+The Arboretum provides a place for families of all backgrounds to gather, experience joy, and give back to their community.

-The Arboretum will provide opportunities to celebrate the inherent natural beauty and ambiance of a unique and evolving collection of trees.
+The Arboretum provides opportunities to celebrate the inherent natural beauty and ambiance of a unique and evolving collection of trees.

 RECREATION AND PLAY:

-The Arboretum will provide a range of recreational opportunities that are accessible, unstructured, and interconnected throughout a diverse and varied landscape.
+The Arboretum provides a range of recreational opportunities that are accessible, unstructured, and interconnected throughout a diverse and varied landscape.

-The Arboretum will provide a learning space to showcase the importance of trees, teach people of all ages about natural systems, and support research to further the knowledge of the community and the wider world.
+The Arboretum provides a learning space to showcase the importance of trees, teach people of all ages about natural systems, and support research to further the knowledge of the community and the wider world.